knight666/portfolio/source/projects/rise-of-the-tomb-raider.md

-_Rise of the Tomb Raider_ is the sequal to _Tomb Raider (2013)_ and was developed by [Crystal Dynamics](http://www.crystaldynamics.com) for Xbox One, while Nixxes was contracted to convert the title to PC.
+_Rise of the Tomb Raider_ is the sequel to _Tomb Raider (2013)_ and was developed by [Crystal Dynamics](http://www.crystaldynamics.com) for Xbox One, while Nixxes was contracted to convert the title to PC.
 In my role as a Systems Programmer I ensured the user interface worked well with mouse and keyboard and fixed bugs related to UI and input.
 I also implemented Razer Chroma effects for the title.

 ### Menus ###